-Could he actually make money doing what he loved?
+Could you actually make money doing what you love?

 Turning Your Hobby into a Job

 I'd like to know if I can escape the rat race.
 I hold a 9-5 job.
 It's very regular and very boring.
 For the past couple years, I've been making silver jewelry.
 Making the jewelry and selling it online and at local craft shows have become what I live for.
 I just don't know if I can live on what I make from it.
 Can you give my cloud a "silver" lining please and tell me if I can leap from craft hobbyist to full-time artisan?